zemin-xu/zemin-xu.github.io/_posts/2020-11-01-marker-based-augmented-reality.md

 &nbsp;

 For **BRISK**, its parameters are **threshold**, **octaves** and **patternScale**.
 While decreasing **threshold** or increasing **octaves**, the keypoints detected increase which make the matching quality better.
-Even though the computation time increase to about 0.1s, but for experience it is unrecongnisable.
+Even though the computation time increase to about 0.1s, but for experience it is unrecognizable.
 With modified parameters, **BRISK** can achieve a stable matching even though the object is not faced to camera at all.

 &nbsp;